-Consequences The first three times the student is late within a school-year; it will be recorded with verbal warnings provided.
-Upon the 4th tardy within a school-year, the Principal/Assistant Principal may send notice to the the parents/guardians to communicate the concern.
-If a student is tardy more than 10 times in a school-year, the Principal may call the parents/guardians to schedule a conference to develop a plan of correction.
-The school social worker may be contacted if tardies and/or absences exceed 15 times. -------------- ---
+Consequences verbal warnings provided.
+Upon the 4th tardy within a school-year, the Principal/Assistant Principal may send notice to the the parents/guardians to communicate the concern. • If a student is tardy more than 10 times in a school-year, the Principal may call the parents/guardians to schedule a conference to develop a plan of correction.
+The school social worker may be contacted if tardies and/or absences exceed 15 times.